Complications & Damage

 • Protein in the urine

-It’s always important to drink plenty of water.
 Talk with your healthcare provider about any trouble that you’re having with urination.

 Priapism

 Males with sickle cell can have unwanted and painful erections that last a long time.
 This condition is called priapism.
 Priapism happens when blood flow out of the erect penis is blocked by sickled cells.
 If it goes on for a long time without medical help, priapism can cause permanent damage to the penis and lead to impotence.
-Get medical care if priapism lasts for more than 4 hours.
+Get medical care if priapism lasts for more than four hours.

 Gallstones